A. Program Notes

-- For applications submitted by colleges, representatives of the Ministry of Advanced Education and Skills Development (MAESD) may be included in the external review process as required, to assess the project’s degree of support of the college’s approved Strategic Mandate Agreement (SMA).
+For applications submitted by colleges, representatives of the Ministry of Training, Colleges and Universities may be included in the external review process as required, to assess the project’s degree of support of the college’s approved Strategic Mandate Agreement (SMA).

 The following project reports will be required:

 - For projects between 12 and 18 months in duration, one interim report (including progress and financials) will be required at one half of the project duration.
 The Applicant will receive notification and a link from OCE’s AccessOCE system to submit the report.
 The report must be approved by OCE for release of the second funding tranche.

 - For projects 18 months or longer in duration, two interim reports (including progress and financials) will be required at one-third and two-thirds of the project duration.
 The Applicant will receive notification and a link from OCE’s AccessOCE system to submit the reports.
 The reports must be approved by OCE for release of the second and third funding tranches.